Hello, I am Frog, and this is my bit of cyber-earth.

-The Castle was a private, spiritual community active during the latter half of the 20th century.
-They briefly established a permanent residence near Eureka Arkansas, before dissapearing altogether in the spring of 1998.
-Spiritual duties included veneration of a concepts reffered to as as their "Task".
-This Task was meant to inform all of one’s actions and choices, which one could only do with certainty by following the guidance of a figure known as the Gargoyle, affectonatley called Goyle by their followers.
+The Castle was a private, spiritual community who briefly established a permanant residence before dissapearing sometime in 1998.
+Spiritual duties included veneration of a concept reffered to as as the "Task".
+This Task was meant to inform all of one’s actions and choices, which one could only do with certainty by following the guidance of a figure known as the Gargoyle, affectonatley called Goyle by followers.
+Perplexingly, I can not recall what the Task specifically was despite having confidence that at one point I was devoted to it at a quantum level.
+I had never felt such clarity pursuing anything like that.
+In the fallout of my excommunication I desperatley sought a north star like whatever the Task was.

-Active long before settling in the foothills of the Ozarks, member testimonies allude to those who first joined being initiated sometime in the mid to late 60s.
-The Castle then began a roughly 20 year journey all across North America, finding new members everywhere- slowly, but steadily increasing their numbers.
-As a means of supporting themselves the Castle made a variety of health and hygiene products.
+Evidence suggests that the Castle were active long before settling in the foothills of the Ozarks.
+Many accounts suggest the first members were initiated sometime in the mid to late 60s.
+Thhey then embarked on a roughly 20 year journey all across North America, finding new members everywhere- slowly, but steadily increasing their numbers.
+As a means of supporting themselves the Castle made and sold a variety of health and hygiene products.
 Once stationary, they were known to use ingredients grown on their own compound.
 They sold their goods throughout Northwest Arkansas during much of the 1990s.

-A former employee of Information Galore visited their compound to connect them to the internet in '94 and said that they provided wonderful hospitality, but noted an odd quietness to the group.
-Their numbers were believed to sit near 60 just before they dissapeared.
+A former employee of Information Galore visited their compound to connect them to the internet in '94 and said that they provided wonderful hospitality, but noted a palpable reservation from the group.
+Perhaps they were hesitant to leap into modernity, or maybe having an "outsider" in their newly acquired home evoked an unease.

 The Castle produced health and hygiene products using botanicals while following what were ostensibly family recipes, passed down to the Gargoyle.
 Frequenting farmers markets and selling roadside, they usually offered some type of seasonal produce alongside their soaps, balms, tinctures, and tea.
 They claimed to grow all ingredients themselves, including juniper which they were particularly partial to incorporating.
 In fact juniper trees were said to dot the landscape around their compound, but attempts to locate this juniper-pocked-piece-of-land have proven unfruitful on my personal trips to NWA.
 During their nomadic years the Castle still peddled goods, but they had no land to grow ingredients, and relied on what was locally and readily available.
 What may seem like a capital pursuit, was likely meant to somehow further goals associated with the Task.